roshni-1/basicgptonAI/README.md

 ## Usage
 To run the chat application locally:
 1. Download the dataset.
-2. Run the notebook and python codes related to model training and fine-tuning.
+2. Run the notebook and python codes related to model training and fine-tuning (Change the path as per your directory path).
 1. Run the Flask app using `python app.py`.
 2. Access the chat application in your web browser at the specified address (e.g., `http://localhost:5000`).